-It comes almost to saying that the novel of contemporary life, via the typewriter of the serious artist, will return to the oldest of forms, and become more or less an allegory. . . .
-Indeed, this is inevitable.
-Book after book I find in the department-stores narrating how this or that particular person lived, wooed, married, labored, reared children, got into the divorce courts, made a fortune, acquired new opinions, or died.
+It comes almost to saying that the novel of contemporary life, via the typewriter of the serious artist, will return to the oldest of forms. and become more or less an allegory. . . . deed, this is inevitable.
+Book after book I find in the department-stores narrating how this or that particular person lived, wooed, married. labored, reared children, got into the divorce courts, made a fortune, acquired new opinions. or died.
 Often it is so convincingly set forth that the illusion of reality is produced: and for the instant the reader does believe that all this actually happened.
 But do you not see that to produce this illusion amounts to nothing æsthetically?
 I read of marriages and divorces and family squabbles and deaths and business-ventures by the dozen in the morning paper: and I believe that these too actually happened.
-Well, the "realistic" school of fiction, at its most ambitious reach of tedium, aims to convey the same impression, and nothing more.
+Well. the "realistic" school of fiction, at its most ambitious reach of tedium, aims to convey the same impression, and nothing more.
 If "realism" be a form of art, the morning newspaper is a permanent contribution to literature.
-Undeniably, the "realist" invents his facts a trifle more daringly than the police reporter, and soars above mere veracity upon an approximate level with the editorial writer, and a bit below the compilers of the weather predictions and of the society columns.
-Yet what John Jones may do or may refrain from doing really does not matter a button to anyone outside his immediate circle of acquaintances: and the most faithful record of his actions, surely, cannot be made of enduring value to the world at large by the fact that they never took place and that Jones never existed. . . .
-And yet, none the less, this novel of contemporary life may be informed by art if, through some occult magic, the tale becomes a symbol; and if, howsoever dimly, we comprehend that we are not reading merely about "John Jones, aged 26, who gave his address as 187 West Avenue," but about humanity, - and about the strivings of that ape reft of his tail, and grown rusty at climbing, who yet, howsoever dimly, feels himself to be a symbol, and the frail representative of Omnipotence in a place that is not home; and who, so, strives blunderingly, from mystery to mystery, with pathetic makeshifts, not understanding anything, greedy in all desires, and honeycombed with poltroonery, and yet ready to give all, and to die fighting, for the sake of that undemonstrable idea.
-If, in short, the chronicle becomes a symbol of that which is really integral to human existence, in a sense to which motor cars and marriage licenses and even joys and miseries appear as extraneous things, - why, then and then only, this tale of our contemporaries shifts incommunicably to fine art. . . .
+Undeniably. the "realist" invents his facts a trifle more daringly than the police reporter, and soars above mere veracity on an approximate level with the editorial writer: but not even on the plea of imagination can he claim to rank with the compilers of the weather predictions or of the society columns. . . .
+What John Jones may do or may refrain from doing really does not matter a button to anyone outside of his immediate circle of acquaintances: and the most faithful record of his actions, surely, cannot be made of enduring value to the world at large by the fact that they never took place and that Jones never existed. . .
+And yet, none the less, this novel of contemporary life may be informed by art if, through some occult magic, the tale becomes a symbol: and if, however dimly, we comprehend that we are not reading merely about "John Jones, aged 26, who gave his address as 187 West Avenue." but about humanity.-and about the strivings of that ape reft of his tail, and grown rusty at climbing, who yet, however dimly, feels himself to be a symbol, and the frail representative of Omnipotence in a place that is not home; and so strives blunderingly, from mystery to mystery, with pathetic makeshifts. not understanding anything, greedy in all desires, and honeycombed with poltroonery, and yet ready to give all, and to die fighting, for the sake of that undemonstrable idea.
+If, in short, the chronicle becomes a symbol of that which is really integral to human existence, in a sense to which motor cars and marriage licenses and even joys and miseries appear as extraneous things,-why, then and then only, this tale of our contemporaries shifts incommunicably to fine art.

 I wonder if you are familiar with that uncanny genius whom the London directory prosaically lists as Arthur Machen?
-If so, you may remember that, in his maddening volume Hieroglyphics, Mr. Machen circumvolantly approaches to the doctrine which I have just voiced - that all enduring art must be an allegory.
-No doubt, he does not word this axiom quite explicitly: but, then, Mr. Machen very rarely expresses outright that which his wizardry suggests.
-And it is perhaps on account of this rash reliance upon intelligence and imagination, as being at all ordinary human traits, that Mr. Machen has failed to appeal as instantly as, we will say, Mr. Robert W. Chambers\ appeals to those immaculate and terrible ladies who languidly vend books in our department stores, and with Olympian unconcern confer success upon reading-matter by "recommending" it. . . .
-But here in a secluded library is no place to speak of the thirty years' neglect that has been accorded Mr. Arthur Machen: it is the sort of crime that ought to be discussed in the Biblical manner, from the housetop. . . .
-And, besides, I am digressing.
+If so, you may remember that in his maddening volume Hieroglyphics Mr. Machen circumvolantly approaches to the doctrine I have just voiced-that all enduring art must be an allegory.
+No doubt, he does not word this axiom quite explicitly: but then Mr. Machen very rarely expresses outright that which his wizardry suggests.
+And it is perhaps on account of this rash reliance upon intelligence and imagination, as being at all ordinary human traits, that Mr. Machen has failed to appeal as instantly as, we will say, Mr. Robert W. Chambers appeals to